rpatin/segclust2d/README.md

 # Covariate calculations

 The package also includes functions in order to calculate unusual covariates, such as the turning angle at constant step length (here called `spatial_angle`).
 For the latter, a radius have to be chosen and can be specified through argument `radius`.
 If no radius is specified, the default one will be the median of the step length distribution.
-Other covariates calculated are : peristence and turning speed (v_p and v_r) from Gurarie et al (2009), distance travelled between points, speed and smoothed version of the latter.
+Other covariates calculated are : persistence and turning speed (v_p and v_r) from Gurarie et al (2009), distance travelled between points, speed and smoothed version of the latter.
 Covariates dependent on time interval (like speed) are by default calculated with hours, but you can change this with argument `units` as in the example below.

 ``` r
 simple_data <- simulmode[,c("dateTime","x","y")]